Best Vegan Birthday Cake (Vegan Yellow Cake!)

 What vegan sprinkles did you use?
 I get all of my vegan sprinkles from Sweetapolita (not sponsored nor an affiliate, but man I wish we could work together ha!
 They are just wonderful!).

-I hope you absolutely love this vegan birthday cake as much as I do!
+You’re just going to absolutely love this vegan birthday cake at your next birthday party!
 It seriously tastes just like the classic yellow cake mix, but even better.
 Perfect for kids parties and adults alike!

 If you tried this vegan yellow cake, let me know how it goes by leaving a comment down below, as well as a rating ⭐️⭐️⭐️⭐️⭐️ (which also helps others find the recipes more easily!).